Tylerecodes/Tylerecodes/README.md

 - 👋 Hi, I’m Tyler!
 - 👀 I’m interested in Full-Stack Software Development.
 I'm also a fitness and computer builder enthusiast.
-- 🌱 I just finished a 18-month Full-Stack Software Development Program and looking to transition to my first software developer role.
+- 🌱 I a BS degree in Engineering and I just finished a 18-month Full-Stack Software Development Program.
+I am now looking to transition to my first software developer role.
 Check out my personal website to see my previous work and projects.
 - 📫 Send me an email if you want to reach me!

 <!---